saymrwulf/pytorch/notes.md

-2019-09-11T02:25:00 - Minor doc updates: linking to article on quantization (pytorch) 2019-09-11T07:23:00 - Refactor for clarity, might break a few tests though (pytorch) 2019-10-29T06:48:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch)
+2019-09-11T02:25:00 - Minor doc updates: linking to article on quantization (pytorch) 2019-09-11T07:23:00 - Refactor for clarity, might break a few tests though (pytorch) 2019-10-29T06:48:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2019-10-29T17:11:00 - Quick fix, referencing a known issue from the official repo (pytorch)